moderngl/moderngl-window/docs/index.rst

 A cross platform helper library for ModernGL making window creation and resource loading simple.

-Please report documenation improvements on github.
+Please report documentation improvements on github.
 Writing documenation is diffucult and we can't do it without you.
 Pull requests with documentation improvements are also greatly appreciated.